Piracy in the Persian Gulf: 18th century

 One of the earliest mentions of piracy by the British comes from a letter written by William Bowyear dated in 1767.
 It describes a Persian pirate named Mīr Muhannā.
 The letter states "In his day, he was a major source of concern for all those who traded along the Persian Gulf and his exploits were an early factor, beyond purely commercial concerns, that led the East India Company to first become entangled in the politics of the region".

+In the latter part of the 18th century the Qawasim (in the singular, Al Qasimi, the Qawasim were called by the British at the time Joasmee or Jawasmi1) were increasingly active along the Persian littoral, contesting Persian authority at Qeshm, Laft, Bandar Lengeh, and Bandar Abbas, and attempting in 1761 to seize Hormuz.
+While such actions under Rashid bin Matar Al Qasimi were described as warfare, not piracy, British diplomat J.G.
+Lorimer dates the first reports of Qawasim piracy to 1778–1780, when their fleet began attacking merchant shipping more amid a general breakdown of authority in the Persian Gulf.

 Rahmah ibn Jabir al-Jalahimah was the most notorious pirate to have exploited the Persian Gulf during this era.
-He was described by the English traveller and author, James Silk Buckingham, as ‘the most successful and the most generally tolerated pirate, perhaps, that ever infest any sea.’
+He was described by the English traveller and author, James Silk Buckingham, as "the most successful and the most generally tolerated pirate, perhaps, that ever infest any sea."
 He moved to Khor Hassan in Qatar around 1785.
 In 1810, the Wahhabis attempted to strengthen their position in the Persian Gulf region by aligning themselves with him as he was the most influential personage in Qatar at the time.
 He ruled Qatar for a short period and the British considered him to be the leading pirate of the Pirate Coast.

 In his book Blood-Red Arab Flag, Charles E. Davies alleges that the issue of piracy in the Persian Gulf appeared to have escalated in 1797.
-This date corresponds with some of the most prominent acts of piracy committed against the British by the Al Qasimi tribe, eventually giving rise to the Persian Gulf campaign of 1809.
+This date corresponds with some of the most prominent acts of piracy committed against the British by the Qawasim, eventually giving rise to the Persian Gulf campaign of 1809.
 The first recorded instances, however, under the rule of Saqr bin Rashid Al Qasimi are disputed as constituting acts of piracy by Emirati historians.